 The Four Trauma Responses

-Fawn: The pupil may become excessively compliant, people-pleasing, or eager to avoid conflict at all costs.
+Fawn: The learner may become excessively compliant, people-pleasing, or eager to avoid conflict at all costs.
 They may agree to everything, never express their own needs, and appear to have no preferences.
 This response is particularly easy to miss because the child does not present as challenging.

 Teachers should be aware that the same child may display different responses in different situations, and that these responses can change over time.
 A child who was previously in freeze mode may begin to show fight responses as they start to feel safer, which can be confusing for staff who interpret this as deterioration.